 What patterns repeat across SaaS deployments?

-The mistake I see most often: buying one platform and stretching it across all five jobs.
+The most common mistake: buying one platform and stretching it across all five jobs.
 The platforms that are great at one job are usually only adequate at the others.

 Frequently asked questions